Greening the Screen: Eco-Friendly Set Construction and Zero-Waste Props for Film Crews

 Cardboard Kingdoms: How Hollywood Learned to Love the Box

 Once dismissed as packaging material, cardboard has become an unsung hero of eco-friendly film sets.
-What was once “just a box” is now a adaptable, recyclable building block for creating everything from futuristic cities to enchanted castles.
+What was once “just a box” is now a versatile, recyclable building block for creating everything from futuristic cities to enchanted castles.

 Why Cardboard Is the Star of the Show